NanoFlow: Towards Optimal Large Language Model Serving Throughput: Design

+\pllm{} assumes that auto-scaling, workload balancing, and priority-aware routing are managed by the control plane externally~\cite{theaibrixteam2025aibrixscalablecosteffectivelarge,patke2025hierarchicalautoscalinglargelanguage,jain2025intelligentrouterllmworkloads}.
+A \pllm{} instance assumes an abundance of requests and treats each request with equal priority.
+When requests are not abundant, the control plane should reduce the number of \pllm{} instances to maintain a sufficiently large per-instance batch size.
+Note that while the $B_{dense}$, i.e. the token batch size for GEMMs, is on the order of thousands (e.g., 1 prefill request of 2048 tokens and 256 decode tokens), this represents the combination of prefill and decode tokens.
+Therefore, the request batch size (e.g., 1 prefill and 256 decode requests) is on the order of hundreds, which is easy to attain in real-world large-scale serving.

+When forming a batch, \pllm{} prioritizes unfinished decode requests and chunks prefill requests at a token granularity following SarathiServe~\cite{sarathi} to exactly fill the remaining capacity of a pre-selected best-performing dense batch.
+This effectively reduces the tail latency as dense operations are performed over consistent batch sizes across iterations.
+Initially, the global batch contains only prefill requests (requests in prefill stages).
+As these requests complete the prefill stage, they transition to decode requests within the batch, and new prefill requests are introduced to maintain the fixed token batch size.
+As decode requests increase, the prefill token budget decreases, causing prefill requests to slow down.
+When decode requests begin completing, this frees space for more prefill tokens again, speeding up prefill.
+Thus, the number of decode requests and prefill requests will be stabilized.

-\textbf{Peak memory estimation}.
-To maximize the usage of GPU memory while minimizing the chance of out-of-memory, \pllm{}'s \kvm{} predicts the peak future memory usage using workload characteristics.
-The \kvm{} keeps track of the number of decoded tokens for each ongoing request and predicts the completion of the request, assuming the total decode length of the requests equals the average decode length.
-The \kvm{} continuously calculates the highest future memory usage and dispatches new requests only if the estimated peak memory is less than the total GPU memory.
-Rarely, when the system runs out of memory, the \kvm{} discards a request to reclaim memory.
+To optimize GPU memory usage and avoid running out of memory, \pllm{} predicts peak future memory usage based on the status of user requests. \pllm{} tracks decoded tokens per request, estimates completion time using average decode length, and prefills new requests only if predicted memory usage stays within GPU limits.
+If the GPU runs out of memory, \pllm{} offloads a request to the CPU and reloads it once memory is available without recomputation.

-\textbf{Head-parallelism for the \kv{}} \pllm{}, in line with prior work~\cite{shoeybi2020megatronlm}, splits the \kv{} by the head dimension to efficiently scale over GPUs, which naturally guarantees workload balance across GPUs.
-Moreover, \pllm{} partitions the weight matrices for KQV generations column-wise so that GPU $i$ gets the $i$-th portions of the $W_k$, $W_q$ and $W_v$ matrices which generates the corresponding attention heads of $K$, $Q$, and $V$ used for attention without any network communications.